 The proposals also address a number of technical matters.
 These include changes to the timing for making surplus payments out of a plan, and changes to the Pooled Registered Pension Plan Regulations to ensure consistency with corresponding provisions in the PBSR.
 In addition, changes are proposed to be made to the Solvency Funding Relief Regulations, Solvency Funding Relief Regulations, 2009 and Canadian Press Pension Plan Solvency Deficiency Funding Regulations, 2010, including changes that address inconsistencies between the English and French versions.

 The proposed amendments are intended to come into force on the same day as the PBSA amendments in Bill C-47, Sustaining Canada’s Economic Recovery Act.
 A target implementation date has not yet been announced.
 A 30-day comment period will remain open until October 27, 2014.

-If you have any questions regarding the proposed PBSR amendments, or wish to submit comments to the federal Department of Finance, please contact Lisa J. Mills at 613.369.2112, Jordan N. Fremont at 416.864.7228, or any other member of Hicks Morley’s Pension, Benefits and Executive Compensation group.
+If you have any questions regarding the proposed PBSR amendments, or wish to submit comments to the federal Department of Finance, please contact a member of Hicks Morley’s Pension, Benefits and Executive Compensation group.